-- Affectionate Parody: Of conservative, small town life and also of attitudes towards gay people at the time (and to a lesser extent, Hollywood).
-The film easily could have transformed Howard's friends, family, and students into bigoted Jerkass' after Cameron outed him, but they are portrayed as more confused about the issue than anything.
+- Affectionate Parody: Of conservative, small-town life and also of attitudes towards gay people at the time (and, to a lesser extent, Hollywood).
+The film easily could have transformed Howard's friends, family, and students into bigoted Jerkasses after Cameron outed him, but they are portrayed as more confused about the issue than anything.
 (Only the principal is depicted as an out-and-out bigot.)

 - Armor-Piercing Question: Cameron Drake at the graduation ceremony slowly breaking away at the faculty's reason for firing Howard and the claim he "resigned."

 - The Big Damn Kiss: Between Peter and Howard, initiated by Peter.
 It lasts a good 10 seconds.Howard: You kissed me!